mvivarmaas/VSBProject/README.md

 5. Introduce rate limits so users can't ping our servers hundreds of times in seconds
 6. Introduce a cheaper Phone system

+## API

+Vist https://www.freeseatfinder.com/API to find out how to use the API

 ## File structure

 ```